Intrinsic alignments of galaxies in multiple projections: Data

 These initial parameters determine the distribution of dark matter and gas at high redshift ($z = 127$) within a periodic simulation box of a given volume.
 The simulations then evolve these conditions forward in time, following the gravitational interactions between dark matter and gas, as well as the hydrodynamics of the gas, using the AREPO code \citep{nelson_2021}.
 As the simulation progresses, dark matter and gas collapse into dense regions where stars can form.
 The simulation outputs snapshots at various redshifts, with a total of 100 snapshots.
-At each snapshot, the Friends-of-Friends (FoF) and SUBFIND algorithm are used to identify subhalos and, ultimately, galaxies \citep{SUBFIND_Springel_2001}.
+At each snapshot, the friends-of-friends (FoF) and SUBFIND algorithm are used to identify subhalos and, ultimately, galaxies \citep{SUBFIND_Springel_2001}.

-The TNG project is made up of three simulations in periodic boxes with side lengths of $35, 75, 205 \mathrm{cMpc}/h$ each and with different resolutions.
-In this work, we focus on TNG300 at the highest resolution (TNG300-1), which has $2500^3$ dark matter particles of mass $m_{\mathrm{DM}}=5.9\times 10^7 \mathrm{M_\odot}$ and a boxsize of $(205\ \mathrm{cMpc}/h)^3$.
-We specifically examine the snapshot at redshift zero.
-Within the simulation, we look at two distinct mass cuts for the shape sample, which will be described in the Section \ref{sec:sampleselection}.
+The TNG project is made up of three simulations in periodic boxes with side lengths of $35, 75, 205 \mathrm{cMpc}/h$ apiece and at different resolutions.
+In this work, we focus on TNG300 at the highest resolution (TNG300-1), which has $2500^3$ dark matter particles of a mass of $m_{\mathrm{DM}}=5.9\times 10^7 \mathrm{M_\odot}$ and a box size of $(205\ \mathrm{cMpc}/h)^3$.
+In particular, we examined the snapshot at redshift zero.
+In the simulation, we looked at two distinct mass cuts for the shape sample, described in Sect. \ref{sec:sampleselection}.